TurpIF/lambda-string/README.md

 ## Supported JVMs

-Here is the list of the tested and working JVMs:
+Here is the list of the tested and working JREs:
 - HotSpot JVM 1.8
 - HotSpot JVM 1.9
+- IBM J9 VM (JRE 8)